containers/podman.io_old/_posts/2019-02-26-podman-release-v1.1.0.md

  * podman rm can now delete containers in containers/storage, which can be used to resolve some situations where Podman fails to remove a container
  * The podman search command now searches multiple registries in parallel for improved performance
  * The podman build command now defaults --pull-always to true
- * Containers which share a network namespace (for example, when in a pod) will now share /etc/hosts and /etc/resolv.conf between all containers in the pod, causing changes in one container to propogate to all containers sharing their networks
+ * Containers which share a network namespace (for example, when in a pod) will now share /etc/hosts and /etc/resolv.conf between all containers in the pod, causing changes in one container to propagate to all containers sharing their networks
  * The podman rm and podman rmi commands now return 1 (instead of 127) when all specified container or images are missing

 As always, please visit our release notes on [GitHub](https://github.com/containers/podman/blob/master/RELEASE_NOTES.md) to see the full changelog.